Basic Structure of a Persuasive Speech

 |

-View this persuasive speech outline middle school:
+View this persuasive speech outline for middle school:

 I. Introduction